-We are excited to introduce the participants of this year’s LEA competition.
+We are excited to introduce the participants to this year’s LEA competition.
 Please read their bios below and let us know if you are interested in attending the judging/celebration evening.

 Read about the LEA competition here: https://www.symmetrylighting.com/lea/